aggarwaljuh/VBAChallenge/README.md

 Homework Week 2
 ## Overview of Project
 ### Purpose:
-The purpose of this project was to easily analyze an entire dataset and learn how to refactor previous VBA code to deal with a new senerio.
-In this senerio we are using VBA to look at a dozon stocks and determine the total volume and return percentage for each Stock.
+The purpose of this project was to easily analyze an entire dataset and learn how to refactor previous VBA code to deal with a new scenario.
+In this scenario we are using VBA to look at a dozen stocks and determine the total volume and return percentage for each Stock.

 ## Results
 I started this code with the code 'challenge_starter_code.vbs' given by the module and the 'green_stocks.xlsm' I used as going through the module.
 ### Step 1:
 #### Step 1a:

-Doing these two steps are used to difine the four variables we will be using in our for loops.
+Doing these two steps are used to define the four variables we will be using in our for loops.

-In this step I created the 'tickerIndex' variable (as a single) and initalized it at 0.
+In this step, I created the 'tickerIndex' variable (as a single) and initialized it at 0.
   ```
   Dim tickerIndex As Single
   tickerIndex = 0'
 ```

 #### Step 1b:
-In this step I created the three arrays: tickerVolumes (as long), tickerStartingPrices (as single), and tickerEndingPrices (as single).
+In this step, I created the three arrays: tickerVolumes (as long), tickerStartingPrices (as single), and tickerEndingPrices (as single).
 I also defined the arrays for being 12 items long.
 ```
     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single